GeekAlexis/FastMOT/README.md

     ANCHORS: anchors grouped by each yolo layer
     ```
     Note that anchors may not follow the same order in the Darknet cfg file.
 You need to mask out the anchors for each yolo layer using the indices in `mask` in Darknet cfg.
-    Unlike YOLOv4, the anchors are usually in reverse for tiny and YOLOv3.
+    Unlike YOLOv4, the anchors are usually in reverse for YOLOv3 and tiny
+2. Change class labels [here](https://github.com/GeekAlexis/FastMOT/blob/master/fastmot/models/label.py) to your object classes
-2. Modify `cfg/mot.json`: under `yolo_detector`, set `model` to the added Python class and set `class_ids`
+3. Modify `cfg/mot.json`: under `yolo_detector`, set `model` to the added Python class and set `class_ids` you want to detect.
+You may want to play with `conf_thresh` based on the accuracy of your model
 ### Add custom ReID
 1. Subclass `ReID` like here: https://github.com/GeekAlexis/FastMOT/blob/aa707888e39d59540bb70799c7b97c58851662ee/fastmot/models/reid.py#L51
     ```